in-dato-veritas/arcadia/digital-profile.md

-*Arcadia should be built on top of four key modules: Data Warehouse, Knowledge Machine, Digital Profile, and Economics.
+*Arcadia should be built on top of four key modules: Data Warehouse, Knowledge Machine, Digital Profile and Underlying Economics.
 The Digital Profile is a way for the user to visualise and manage the data stored in his data warehouse in a human readable format.*

 # Purpose